Andrettin/Wyrmsun/readme.txt

 - Fixed save game crash related to whether a unit's AI is active.
 - Slight improvement to unit selection.

+* Multiplayer
+- Added "Computer Opponents" option, which replaces empty player spots with computer players.
+- Fixed a couple of desync causes.

 * Quests
 - Minor text update to the dwarven quests.